Accident at Work Solicitors

 • Not ensuring vehicles are carrying an appropriate load

-If your employer has not fulfilled their duty to provide a safe workplace, you could make a personal injury claim for accident at work compensation to help your recovery.
+If your employer has not fulfilled their duty to provide a safe workplace, you could make a compensation claim to help your recovery.

 Can I be sacked for making an accident at work claim?